BeardedTek/newsfeed/docs/README.md

 ## Deployment

 The documentation is served by the Nginx container at the `/docs/` path.
-When the NewsFeed application is deployed, the documentation is automatically built and served.
+When the NewsFeed application is deployed, the documentation is automatically built as part of the Nginx container's multi-stage build process and served at the `/docs/` path.